 So is it worth it?

-As a mom, I love convenience whenever I can get it.
+As an introvert, I love convenience whenever I can get it.
 Blue Apron was delivered right to my doorstep, and everything was already measured and ready for me to use it when I was ready.
 Plus, I didn’t have to worry about my food overheating because it was packed with two ice packs to keep it nice and cool.
-I loved that I didn’t have to go out to be able to prepare meals for my family.
+I loved that I didn’t have to go out to be able to prepare meals for me and the hubby.

 Relatively Easy To Cook